skycoin/skycoin/src/api/README.md

 A REST API implemented in Go is available, see [Skycoin REST API Client Godoc](https://godoc.org/github.com/skycoin/skycoin/src/api#Client).

 The API has two versions, `/api/v1` and `/api/v2`.
-Previously, there was no `/api/vx` prefix.
-Starting in application version v0.24.0, the existing endpoints from v0.23.0 are now prefixed with `/api/v1`.
-To retain the old endpoints, run the application with `-enable-unversioned-api`.
-This option will be removed in v0.26.0 and the `/api/v1` prefix will be required for previously unversioned endpoints.

 <!-- MarkdownTOC autolink="true" bracket="round" levels="1,2,3,4,5" -->